WuhDaFak/Internet-Speed-Tweak/README.md

 - [x] Add ping test.
 - [ ] Implement new tweaks.
 - [ ] Add customization options.
-- [ ] Combine Windows 8.1 and under and Windows 10 into a script file.
-(Either .ps1 or .cmd/.bat)
+- [ ] Combine Windows 8.1 and under and Windows 10 into a single script file.
+(Either .ps1 or .bat)

+hopefully this happens before reaching V1.0